European nations mixed in their response to virus spikes

 In a small indication of success, Spain's government said it won't extend a state of emergency in the Madrid region when it expires Saturday, but will look to more local measures.

 But as a resurgence of the global pandemic sweeps across the continent, local and national governments also are facing swelling opposition to the new measures.
-Britain's government failed Tuesday to reach agreement with Greater Manchester's mayor on tough new measures for the region.
+Britain's government on Tuesday said it will impose tough new measures on Greater Manchester, sparking anger from the region's mayor.

 In The Hague, bar and restaurant owners failed in a legal challenge to an order to close their doors for at least four weeks.
 An outcry in Portugal has forced authorities to back away from a plan to make a tracing app mandatory nationwide.